 Across the United Kingdom, 53% of heroin users secure professional treatment for addictions via private and NHS rehabs each year.

-Though completing a treatment programme in rehab is essential, in some instances, additional support and help is required to ensure that individuals affected by heroin addictions can maintain their recovery.
+Though completing treatment within private drug and alcohol rehab is essential, in some instances, additional support and help is required to ensure that individuals affected by heroin addictions can maintain their recovery.

 To ensure that additional support can be acquired, many charities host heroin support groups.
 These support groups can be attended by individuals recovering from heroin addictions and those affected by someone else’s addiction.

 Speak to an expert

 To get in touch with an expert, call or message us using the contact details provided below.
 Alternatively, you can complete our online enquiry form, and we will get straight back to you.

 Heroin Support Groups